-Since assist and assisted-conversion data is most useful when considered alongside the rest of your performance data, we've made this information available within your keyword, adgroup, campaign and ad reports.
-Statistics such as assist clicks, assist impressions, and assisted-conversions can give you a more complete picture of the value of your individual keywords.
-To include this data in your core reports, simply navigate back to one of these tabs, click "customize columns", and look for the Search Funnels category on the left hand side of the column customization drop down menu.
-By integrating this information directly into your reports, you can more easily make targeted decisions based not only on conventional metrics like average cost-per-click (CPC), clickthrough rate (CTR) and conversion rate, but also based on the value your keywords contribute throughout the entire search experience.
+Since assisted-conversion data is most useful when considered alongside the rest of your performance data, this information is also available in your keyword, ad group, campaign, and ad reports.
+Assisted conversion statistics can give you a more complete picture of the value of your individual keywords.
+By integrating this information directly into your reports, you can more easily make targeted decisions based not only on conventional metrics like average cost-per-click (CPC), clickthrough rate (CTR), and conversion rate, but also based on the value your keywords contribute throughout the entire search experience.

-This shows that most of your conversions happen after multiple clicks, which tells you that there might be some opportunities to refine your keywords and ads.
+You can use the Path Length report to look at clicks.
+For example, if you see that most of your conversions happen after multiple clicks, there might be some opportunities to refine your keywords and ads.
 Keep in mind, this report only reflects the keywords and ads in your account, so if these paths of clicks seem shorter than you might expect, that's why.

 You can also use the Path Length report to look at impressions.
 For example, you can see whether most conversions happen after the customer searches multiple times or the first time he or she sees your ad.

-As you probably guessed, this report has to do with time.
-Specifically, it's how much time it takes for a customer to complete a conversion after the following:
+Time Lag tells you how much time it takes for a customer to complete a conversion after the following:

-- The first impression of a display ad
+- The first impression of a Search Network ad

 - Their first click on your website